pzim-devdata/mpv-scripts/README.md

 3. Place the downloaded file in the script directory mentioned in step 1.

+4. Make it executable: `chmod +x ~/.config/mpv/scripts/mpv-sub_not_forced.lua`

-4. Restart MPV or reload the scripts by pressing Shift + R while the player is running.
+5. Restart MPV or reload the scripts by pressing Shift + R while the player is running.

 ## Usage
 Once the script is installed, it will automatically prevent the selection of forced subtitles when you start playing a video with MPV.
 Forced subtitles are subtitles that are displayed only for sections of the video that contain non-dialogue elements such as signs, captions, or foreign language translations.